ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-How to Use Cubit with Equatable in Flutter for Clean Architecture - <a href="https://medium.com/@HtetWaiHlyanKyaw/how-to-use-cubit-with-equatable-in-flutter-for-clean-architecture-09a440f23c3b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a WhatsApp Style Audio Recorder in React Native - <a href="https://medium.com/@iamnadeemiqbal/building-a-whatsapp-style-audio-recorder-in-react-native-12d8d59d274f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Htet Wai Hlyan Kyaw`**
+✍️ **posted by `Nadeem Iqbal`**

-<blockquote>Application တစ်ခုရေးရတာ လွယ်ပါတယ်။ ဒါပေမယ့် scalable, maintainable ဖြစ်ဖို့ ကတော့ထင်သလောက်မလွယ်ပါဘူး။ Application က ပိုပိုကြီးလာလေလေ code…
+<blockquote>Voice messages have become one of the most used features in modern messaging apps.
+Apps like WhatsApp made voice messaging extremely…
 Continue reading on Medium »</blockquote>

 <h3>2.
+Flutter Can’t Do Everything.
-Local vs Offshore App Dev Costs: St. Louis Guide 2026 - <a href="https://medium.com/write-a-catalyst/local-vs-offshore-app-dev-costs-st-louis-guide-2026-327c545dc88c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Here’s How You Cross the Line Into Native. - <a href="https://medium.com/@alaxhenry0121/flutter-cant-do-everything-here-s-how-you-cross-the-line-into-native-2d206a6f883c?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Devin Rosario`**
+✍️ **posted by `Jeffery Alexandro Henry`**

-<blockquote>A strategic cost-benefit analysis for Missouri businesses choosing between domestic expertise and global development teams.
+<blockquote>Bluetooth, NFC, biometrics, background sensors — sooner or later every Flutter app needs something the framework doesn’t expose.
+Platform…
-Continue reading on Write A Catalyst »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-What I Learned Building a GPS Distance Tracker That Actually Works on Android - <a href="https://blog.stackademic.com/what-i-learned-building-a-gps-distance-tracker-that-actually-works-on-android-9e7ee49d91ed?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Beyond the Backend: Building a Serverless Daycare App with Flutter and Firebase - <a href="https://medium.com/@rakeshraju9840/beyond-the-backend-building-a-serverless-daycare-app-with-flutter-and-firebase-fffe1b76abcd?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yudistiro Septian Dwi Saputro`**
+✍️ **posted by `Rakesh Kumar`**

-<blockquote>My first GPS distance tracker turned my 5 km commute into 12 km of phantom travel.
-The problem wasn’t my code, it was GPS reality.
-After…
+<blockquote>How we handled real-time updates and media uploads without a single REST API.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Website vs Mobile App: What Is Better for Your Business? - <a href="https://medium.com/@abdulwahab2957/website-vs-mobile-app-what-is-better-for-your-business-f2958a5de703?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin Fundamental: 2.5 Keywords and Reserved Words - <a href="https://medium.com/@elanyudho/kotlin-fundamental-2-5-keywords-and-reserved-words-bfdc4fbca658?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdul Wahab`**
+✍️ **posted by `Elanyudho`**

-<blockquote>In today’s digital world, every business needs an online presence.
-The first question many business owners ask is:
+<blockquote>In programming languages, keywords are special words that have been predefined by the language itself.
+These words have specific meanings…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Coordinator Pattern Deep Dive: Removing Navigation from ViewControllers - <a href="https://blog.stackademic.com/coordinator-pattern-deep-dive-removing-navigation-from-viewcontrollers-15a2b4038683?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built a Symptom Tracker App in a Weekend — Here’s Why It Matters - <a href="https://devjyotimohanty.medium.com/i-built-a-symptom-tracker-app-in-a-weekend-heres-why-it-matters-c07091849e01?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mobile App Developer`**
+✍️ **posted by `Devjyoti Mohanty`**

-<blockquote>Why experienced iOS teams move navigation logic out of ViewControllers and into coordinators
+<blockquote>A solo-built micro-app that puts your health data exactly
+where it belongs — with you.
-Continue reading on Stackademic »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-How to Dynamically Change App Language in Jetpack Compose (Modern Android Guide) - <a href="https://medium.com/@anurag.kanojiya829/how-to-dynamically-change-app-language-in-jetpack-compose-modern-android-guide-d0ef8a61eac4?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Hi everyone,I’m Robert Miles, 56, from Stonehouse in Gloucestershire, England. - <a href="https://medium.com/@rob.miles42/hi-everyone-im-robert-miles-56-from-stonehouse-in-gloucestershire-england-45fcf7a6f333?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anurag Kanojiya`**
+✍️ **posted by `Robert Miles`**

-<blockquote>Many modern mobile applications allow users to select their preferred language directly within the app, rather than relying solely on the…
+<blockquote>Blackholes.
+The 'Regulators of our universe'... ⚫️ ✨️
 Continue reading on Medium »</blockquote>

 <h3>2.
-Minecraft APK gameplay on Android phone Minecraft APK Download for Android (Latest Version Guide) - <a href="https://medium.com/@adamblake894/minecraft-apk-gameplay-on-android-phone-minecraft-apk-download-for-android-latest-version-guide-62f898ebf490?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Train That Brought Her Back
+The first time I saw Lina, it was raining. - <a href="https://medium.com/@dreiforte/the-train-that-brought-her-back-the-first-time-i-saw-lina-it-was-raining-228b14beceb8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Minekraf - Mincraft APK`**
+✍️ **posted by `Mohammed Ibrahim | Storyteller`**

-<blockquote>Minecraft remains one of the most loved sandbox games on mobile.
-With endless creativity, survival challenges, and multiplayer adventures…
+<blockquote>“I Waited Ten Years for the Girl I Met on a Rainy Night”
 Continue reading on Medium »</blockquote>

 <h3>3.
-The Case of the Vanishing Text: Why Your Jetpack Compose UI is Gaslighting You - <a href="https://proandroiddev.com/the-case-of-the-vanishing-text-why-your-jetpack-compose-ui-is-gaslighting-you-da8be92e12a8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My Internship Experience with Oasis Infobyte — OIBSIP Journey - <a href="https://medium.com/@sit24ci046/my-internship-experience-with-oasis-infobyte-oibsip-journey-1eac2b6ff68e?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Subhankar Bag`**
+✍️ **posted by `Sitci`**

-<blockquote>You checked the logs.
-The data is there.
-The modifiers are perfect.
-So why is your screen empty?
-A deep dive into the clash between custom…
+<blockquote>I recently had the opportunity to complete a virtual internship with Oasis Infobyte, and it was a valuable learning experience that helped…
-Continue reading on ProAndroidDev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-You Upload an AAB… But Users Still Install APKs.
-Here’s What Google Play Actually Does - <a href="https://medium.com/@pragneshghoda/you-upload-an-aab-but-users-still-install-apks-heres-what-google-play-actually-does-73ad2ffd6acc?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kotlin Fundamental: 2.5 Keywords and Reserved Words - <a href="https://medium.com/@elanyudho/kotlin-fundamental-2-5-keywords-and-reserved-words-bfdc4fbca658?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pragnesh Ghoda`**
+✍️ **posted by `Elanyudho`**

-<blockquote>A deep dive into the hidden Google Play pipeline that converts Android App Bundles into device-specific APKs for faster and smaller app…
+<blockquote>In programming languages, keywords are special words that have been predefined by the language itself.
+These words have specific meanings…
 Continue reading on Medium »</blockquote>

 <h3>5.
-CT999 Game Download (Real Earning App) in Pakistan - <a href="https://medium.com/@apkneo07/ct999-game-download-real-earning-app-in-pakistan-fe1d3770a387?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building DynamicQR: A Smart Dynamic QR Code Tool for Android - <a href="https://demodevelopers.medium.com/building-dynamicqr-a-smart-dynamic-qr-code-tool-for-android-2ab1ea879920?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `APK GirL`**
+✍️ **posted by `Demo Developers`**

-<blockquote>CT999 Game is a popular online gaming app that offers fun gameplay and real cash earning opportunities.
-Players can enjoy multiple games…
+<blockquote>QR codes are everywhere today.
+We see them in restaurants, product packaging, event tickets, posters, and business cards.
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
-<h3>1. iOS Accessibility: Making Apple Devices Inclusive for All - <a href="https://medium.com/@nextelle14/ios-accessibility-making-apple-devices-inclusive-for-all-a557525cfd17?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+Apple MacBook Neo Signals a Major Strategy Shift Toward Affordable AI Laptops - <a href="https://medium.com/@info_62306/apple-macbook-neo-signals-a-major-strategy-shift-toward-affordable-ai-laptops-7921830b77d1?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nextelle`**
+✍️ **posted by `Xthe.com`**

-<blockquote>Smartphones and mobile gadgets have become a vital part of our everyday lives in the digital era, linking us to information, communication…
+<blockquote>Apple’s MacBook lineup has historically targeted the premium segment of the laptop market.
+But a new development suggests the company may…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Caching Strategies in SwiftUI: Optimizing Performance - <a href="https://21zerixpm.medium.com/caching-strategies-in-swiftui-optimizing-performance-d1d5bfed3abd?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Agentic Coding in Xcode 26.3 Using Claude Agent for Swift & SwiftUI — Part 2 - <a href="https://medium.com/@chinthaka01/agentic-coding-in-xcode-26-3-f5de9e0f93ad?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerry PM`**
+✍️ **posted by `Chinthaka Parana Widanalage`**

-<blockquote>Part 66 of 100 in the SwiftUI Zero to Expert Series
+<blockquote>In my previous article, I explained how to set up Claude Agent in Xcode 26.3.
+In this part, we will use it in practice to generate a…
 Continue reading on Medium »</blockquote>

 <h3>3.
-You’ve Used lazy a Hundred Times.
-Here's What It's Actually Doing. - <a href="https://medium.com/@saiprasanthamuluru/youve-used-lazy-a-hundred-times-heres-what-it-s-actually-doing-08ce884324e0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Pray Focus — I Built an App That Blocks Your Phone Until You Pray - <a href="https://medium.com/@tools_45247/i-built-an-app-that-blocks-your-phone-until-you-pray-d7581b1b8c94?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Saiprasanthamuluru`**
+✍️ **posted by `Marijan Divkovic`**

-<blockquote>Hidden optionals, ARC traps, and a few behaviours that will genuinely surprise you.
+<blockquote>I kept noticing the same thing: people reaching for their phones during moments that were supposed to matter most.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Future Mobile Developers: An Interactive iOS Developer Course - <a href="https://medium.com/@anusandanam675/future-mobile-developers-an-interactive-ios-developer-course-2b3981143953?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+AGENTS.md — The File Every AI-Assisted Codebase Should Have - <a href="https://medium.com/@satish24sp/agents-md-the-file-every-ai-assisted-codebase-should-have-24490170e765?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anusandanam`**
+✍️ **posted by `Satish Thakur`**

-<blockquote>Introduction to iOS Development
+<blockquote>A practical guide to making your repository AI-friendly and maintaining clean architecture with coding agents
 Continue reading on Medium »</blockquote>

-<h3>5.
-Agentic Coding in Xcode 26.3 with Claude Agent for Swift & SwiftUI — Part 1 - <a href="https://medium.com/@chinthaka01/part-1-agentic-coding-in-xcode-26-3-with-claude-agent-for-swift-swiftui-2dda7ec7272e?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chinthaka Parana Widanalage`**

-<blockquote>What if Xcode could build features for you instead of just suggesting code?
-Continue reading on Medium »</blockquote>

-<h3>6.
-Dependency Injection in Swift & iOS: A Practical Guide - <a href="https://medium.com/@dhruvinbhalodiya752/dependency-injection-in-swift-ios-a-practical-guide-9a73e2220423?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhruvin Bhalodiya`**

-<blockquote>A pattern-by-pattern walkthrough for iOS developers — from protocols and mocks to Swinject and beyond.
-Continue reading on Medium »</blockquote>

-<h3>7.
-Unlock iPhone Magic with Hidden Accessibility Features - <a href="https://medium.com/@tsumit849/unlock-iphone-magic-with-hidden-accessibility-features-bd60121fab07?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tsumit`**

-<blockquote>Accessibility Settings Everyone Should Know About
-Continue reading on Medium »</blockquote>

-<h3>8.
-Coordinator Pattern Deep Dive: Removing Navigation from ViewControllers - <a href="https://blog.stackademic.com/coordinator-pattern-deep-dive-removing-navigation-from-viewcontrollers-15a2b4038683?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mobile App Developer`**

-<blockquote>Why experienced iOS teams move navigation logic out of ViewControllers and into coordinators
-Continue reading on Stackademic »</blockquote>